Clustered Federated Learning via Generalized Total Variation Minimization: Abstract

 \section{Abstract}

-We develop the theory and algorithmic toolbox for networked federated learning in decentralized collections of local datasets with an intrinsic network structure.
+We study optimization methods to train local (or personalized) models for decentralized collections of local datasets with an intrinsic network structure.
 This network structure arises from domain-specific notions of similarity between local datasets.
-Different notions of similarity are induced by spatio-temporal proximity, statistical dependencies or functional relations.
-Our main conceptual contribution is to formulate networked federated learning using a generalized total variation minimization.
-This formulation unifies and considerably extends existing federated multi-task learning methods.
-It is highly flexible and can be combined with a broad range of parametric models including Lasso or deep neural networks.
-Our main algorithmic contribution is a novel networked federated learning algorithm which is well suited for distributed computing environments such as edge computing over wireless networks.
-This algorithm is robust against inexact computations arising from limited computational resources including processing time or bandwidth.
-For local models resulting in convex problems, we derive precise conditions on the local models and their network structure such that our algorithm learns nearly optimal local models.
-Our analysis reveals an interesting interplay between the convex geometry of local models and the (cluster-) geometry of their network structure.
+Examples for such notions include spatio-temporal proximity, statistical dependencies or functional relations.
+Our main conceptual contribution is to formulate federated learning as generalized total variation (GTV) minimization.
+This formulation unifies and considerably extends existing federated learning methods.
+It is highly flexible and can be combined with a broad range of parametric models, including generalized linear models or deep neural networks.
+Our main algorithmic contribution is a fully decentralized federated learning algorithm.
+This algorithm is obtained by applying an established primal-dual method to solve GTV minimization.
+It can be implemented as message passing and is robust against inexact computations that arise from limited computational resources including processing time or bandwidth.
+Our main analytic contribution is an upper bound on the deviation between the local model parameters learnt by our algorithm and an oracle-based clustered federated learning method.
+This upper bound reveals conditions on the local models and the network structure of local datasets such that GTV minimization is able to pool (nearly) homogeneous local datasets.